Beyond the Classroom

-Internships and Fellowships provide unique opportunities for students to explore their professional interests with Australian-based organizations.
+Internships provide unique opportunities for students to explore their professional interests with Australian-based organizations.

 Two distinct internship programs are offered: the Academic (for-credit) Internship Program and the non-credit Beyond the Classroom program.